what is ACCA

 What is the ACCA Qualification for?

 The ACCA qualification is ideal for those professionals who seek expertise in the field of accounting and finance.
-They will be able to work as a financial accountant, auditor, or financial analyst with the skills they acquire.
+They will be able to work as a financial accountant, or financial analyst with the skills they acquire.

 Is ACCA Better than CA?

-What does ACCA actually do?
+What does ACCA do?

 ACCA provides expert professional certification with knowledge in accounting, finance, and management.
 It practically equips its members with knowledge and skills relevant to performing with excellence in qualifications to service in various finance roles and meet standards at an international level.